zmewa079/distort-app/README.md

 + Users will be able to input an initial query of a movie, music artist, or podcast and get a list of suggestions from that same category.
 + Users will be able to add returned suggestions to their respective collection lists.
 + Users will be able to look at other suggestion lists created by other users on the application and follow them.
-+ Users will be able to rate and review suggestions on their lists as well as the lists of others.
-+ Users will be able to update their collection lists.

 ---